 Items to note:

-Citizens of certain countries may need to provide biometric information.
-To learn which countries this applies to, click here.
+- Citizens of certain countries may need to provide biometrics information.
+To learn which countries this applies to, click Canada Immigration Biometrics Requirements

 Country Checklist: Non-Visa Exempt (TRV) or visa-exmept (eTA)

 TRVs are required for citizens of non visa-exempt countries.
 The chart below outlines which citizens require a TRV and which citizens need an eTA in order to travel to Canada.